flaparoo/BangleApps/apps/avweather/README.md

 # Aviation Weather (AvWeather)

-Shows the latest METAR and TAF for the nearest airport
+Shows the latest METAR and TAF for the nearest airport.

-## Requirements

-The METAR/TAF information is obtained from [AVWX](https://account.avwx.rest/).
-You will need an account and generate an API token.
-The free "Hobby" plan is sufficient, but please consider supporting the AVWX project.

-The API token is required during the installation of the app on your Bangle.
+This app depends on the [AVWX module](?id=avwx).
+Make sure to configure that module after installing this app.

 ## Settings